-- (C) Within thirty (30) days, the City shall identify the highest water users in its service area and conduct individualized outreach to those users, particularly emphasizing additional conservation measures that may be implemented. - (D) Increase outreach efforts towards the City's residential customers by offering at least seven (7) water use audits per month.
-The City shall maintain communications with audited customers and document which audit recommendations are implemented. - (E) Estimate the volume of non-revenue water for each month, including unbilled authorized consumption, apparent losses, and real losses.
-In addition, the City shall create and implement a leak detection program to reduce real losses to an amount consistent with industry best practices.
-Every City water meter shall be read as part of the assessment for unbilled authorized consumption. - (F) Expedite the current program to replace nonfunctional meters on all water users, and begin to implement a program to switch to AMI meters by January 1, 2016. - (G) Immediately implement or participate in an active rebate program.
-The City shall implement or participate in a rebate program for high-efficient toilets and other indoor water efficient devices.
-The City shall include these rebate programs in its outreach and advertising materials.
-The City shall contact its electric service provider to request that the electric service provider's rebate programs are effectively marketed to the City's customers. - (H) Hire or allocate one (1) new or existing part-time employee dedicated to enforcing the City's outdoor water restrictions within sixty (60) days. - (I) Hire or allocate at least one (1) new or existing full-time employee that will be dedicated to coordinating and implementing the City's Water Conservation Program within sixty (60) days. - 3.
-The City shall continue to report the monthly conservation data required for all water suppliers pursuant to section 865(b)(2) of the Emergency Regulation. - 4.
-The City shall develop and submit a report by December 15, 2015, and every month afterward until February 15, 2016, detailing the previous month's efforts to comply with each of the mandates listed above in section 2, pursuant to section 866(b) of the Emergency Regulation.
-The report shall include the estimated non-revenue water, including unbilled authorized consumption, apparent losses, and real losses.
-The report shall be submitted via email to Dr. Matthew Buffleben, at Matthew.Buffleben@waterboards.ca.gov no later than the 15th of the month, for every month within the reporting period. - 5.
+- (E) Immediately implement or participate in an active rebate program for high-efficient toilets and urinals, and other indoor water saving devices, including but not limited to: low-flow showerheads and low-flow faucet aerators.
+The City shall coordinate with its electric service provider to maximize rebate amounts and marketing for these devices.
+The City shall include these rebate programs into its outreach and marketing materials. - (F) Within forty-five (45) days, the City shall develop a plan reduce its volume of non-revenue water to an amount consistent with industry best practices.
+The plan shall include a timeline that clearly highlights plan progress and anticipated plan completion.
+The City will diligently pursue the actions outlined in the plan.
+The City shall submit this plan to the State Water Board. - (G) Hire or allocate two (2) new or existing part-time employees dedicated to enforcing the City's outdoor water restrictions and providing education and outreach on water conservation within thirty (30) days. - (H) Hire or allocate at least one (1) new or existing full-time employee that will be dedicated to coordinating and implementing the City's Water Conservation Program within thirty (30) days. - 3.
+The City shall continue to report the monthly conservation data required for all water suppliers pursuant to Section 865(b)(2) of the Emergency Regulation. - 4.
+The City shall develop and submit a report by September 15, 2015, and every month afterward until February 15, 2016, detailing the previous month's efforts to comply with each of the mandates listed above in Section (2), pursuant to Section 866(b) of the Emergency Regulation The report shall be submitted via e-mail to Matthew Buffleben, at Matthew.Buffleben@waterboards.ca.gov no later than the 15th of the month, for every month within the reporting period. - 5.
 The City is required to take the actions mandated above.
-Failure to comply with this Order subjects the party to enforcement action including, but not limited to, civil liability of up to \$500 per day for each day the violation continues pursuant to Water Code section 1058.5.

-6. Reservation of Enforcement Authority and Discretion: Nothing in this Order is intended to, or shall be construed to, limit or preclude the State Water Board from exercising its authority under any statute, regulation, ordinance, or other law, including, but not limited to, the authority to bring enforcement against water suppliers who in violation of Water Code section 1052, the Emergency Regulations or any applicable law.
+Failure to comply with this Order subjects the party to enforcement action including, but not limited to, civil liability of up to \$500 per day for each day the violation continues pursuant to Water Code section 1058.5. - 6.
+Reservation of Enforcement Authority and Discretion: Nothing in this Order is intended to or shall be construed to limit or preclude the State Water Board from exercising its authority under any statute, regulation, ordinance, or other law, including, but not limited to, the authority to bring enforcement against water suppliers who in violation of Water Code section 1052, the Emergency Regulations or any applicable law.